Sasuke stops when he notices her standing next to a stone bench on the road. “What are you doing out here in the middle of the night?”

 Sakura’s entire body seizes, a disheartened chill settling over her.
 He really is going to leave Konoha.

 Before another tear can escape her, she suddenly feels his presence behind her.
+She feels almost certain that he’s about to knock her out, leaving her incapacitated and unable to pursue him.

 “But I suppose,” he whispers, just loud enough for her to hear.
 “You could prove useful.”